 Eight hundred thousand people were evacuated following a televised warning by the president.
 Many people found refuge in a stadium in Tacloban.
 However, many people died when it was flooded.
 The government provided essential equipment and medical supplies.
 A curfew was introduced two days after the typhoon to reduce looting.

 Three days after the storm, the main airport was reopened, and emergency aid arrived.
 Power was restored in some regions after a week.
-Within two weeks, one million food packs and 250,000 litres of water were distributed.
+One million food packs and 250,000 litres of water were distributed within two weeks.

 Over $1.5 billion of foreign aid was pledged.
 Thirty-three countries and international organisations promised help, with rescue operations and an estimated US $ 88.871 million.

 Build Back Better is the government’s response to the typhoon.
 Launched in 2014, it intended to upgrade damaged buildings to protect them from future disasters.
-They have also set up a no-build zone along the coast in Eastern Visayas, a new storm surge warning system has been developed, and mangroves have been replanted to absorb future storm surges.
+They have also set up a no-build zone along the coast in Eastern Visayas, a new storm surge warning system has been developed, and mangroves replanted to absorb future storm surges.